Citrinate/FreePackages/README.md

 This plugin finds free packages on Steam and adds them to your account.

 This plugin works by listening for [changes](https://steamdb.info/faq/#changenumber) to Steam's [PICS](https://steamdb.info/faq/#pics).
 The plugin can discover new packages as they're released, but is limited due to PICS not showing all old changes.
 As a result, the plugin can only discover packages that have changed recently, usually in the last ~12 hours.
+To ensure that some of the more popular free packages aren't missed, the plugin also monitors certain free games subreddits (using [ASFinfo](https://github.com/C4illin/ASFinfo)).

 ## Installation